mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Pellet ammunition costs the same as ball.

-**Smart (TL10):** Although commonly called 'smart', this ammunition is more correctly designated 'limited- guidance'.
+**Smart (TL10):** Although commonly called 'smart', this ammunition is more correctly designated 'limited-guidance'.
 It is only useful with a weapon mounting a gun computer as no person can react quickly enough to keep a bullet on target.
 The user can choose whether to lock in a particular target then shoot, or to have the gun